armando-g/poweredge-ipmi-fancontrol/README.md

 ```
 sudo systemctl daemon-reload
-sudo systemctl enable ipmi-fancontrol.service
+sudo systemctl enable poweredge-ipmi-fancontrol.service
 ```
 6. You can start the service by running the following command:
 ```
-sudo systemctl start ipmi-fancontrol.service
+sudo systemctl start poweredge-ipmi-fancontrol.service
 ```
 7. To check the status of the service, use the following command:
 ```
-sudo systemctl status ipmi-fancontrol.service
+sudo systemctl status poweredge-ipmi-fancontrol.service
 ```
 8. To stop the service, use the following command:
 ```
-sudo systemctl stop ipmi-fancontrol.service
+sudo systemctl stop poweredge-ipmi-fancontrol.service
 ```
-You can also use `sudo systemctl restart ipmi-fancontrol.service` to restart the service and s`udo systemctl disable ipmi-fancontrol.service` to disable it.
+You can also use `sudo systemctl restart poweredge-ipmi-fancontrol.service` to restart the service and s`udo systemctl disable ipmi-fancontrol.service` to disable it.

 Please make sure that the user running the service has the permissions to execute the command and read the temperature data.